CrossTheRoadElec/Phoenix5-Linux-Example/README.md

 3. Type `cansend` to send a CAN frame, your talons LEDs should change to orange since a valid CAN message has been seen.
 4. Use `candump` to see all incoming CAN traffic, which should display all periodic information being sent by a Talon.

-# Running Socket Can Example:
-1. Run Build.sh `./build.sh`.
-16. Run program `./bin/example`.
-17. You're now running Phoenix on a Jetson Nano.
-Confirm there are no error messages being sent to console output.
-18. If you get the error `SocketCan: No buffer space available`.
-19. Stop your Program with `Ctrl+z`.
-20. Run the command `sudo ifconfig can0 txqueuelen 1000`.
-21. Restart your program with `./bin/example`.

 ## setting up socketcan hot swapping
 1. adding files for hot swapping compatibility